znuny/manual/source/releases/installupdate/install.rst

 	innodb_file_per_table
 	innodb_log_file_size = 256M
 	max_allowed_packet=256M
+  character-set-server  = utf8
+  collation-server      = utf8_general_ci

 .. important::

   The web installer requires a password.
 The networking "bind-address" should be localhost.
 By default, 127.0.0.1, a synonym for skip-networking, is set.
 Additionally, there is no information about the requirement for utf8 whereas the default is utf8mb4

-  character-set-server  = utf8
-  collation-server      = utf8_general_ci

-Restart the MariaDB database to apply the changes
+If started, restart the MariaDB database to apply the changes otherwise enable and start the mariadb.

 .. code-block::

+  systemctl restart mariadb
+  # or
-  systemctl start mariadb
+  systemctl enable --now mariadb

+Run mysql_secure_installation

 Webserver Configuration
 ***********************